If you’re looking for a quick answer to whether learning German really is as hard as you’ve heard – the answer is yes and no.

 German is impossible to master.

 Especially when we try to learn them in a fast-paced world, maybe before or after work, or even in-between other tasks.

 I get it:

-German with its endless words and unfamiliarly harsh pronunciation doesn’t exactly sound like holidays at the beach.
+German, with its endless amount of pronouns, specific vocab and unfamiliarly harsh pronunciation to memorise, doesn’t exactly sound as fun as a holiday at the beach.